 As for the bases, you need to find things and blow up things such as towers, generators, gas tanks, communication towers and surface-to-air missile launchers, each will make up 100%.
 It is fun for explorers to seek out every nook and cranny, but I can understand if getting 100% would feel like a chore.

 When you create chaos or break any sort of law, the local military will be sent after you.
 At first it’ll be simple things hunting you down, but if you keep creating chaos, your ‘heat’ level will go up and more soldiers will come after you.
 How do you reduce your heat level?
 Hide.
 Yep hide in the jungle and after time your red heat will go to orange heat and start dropping down.
 This is good for keeping the focus on what you were doing before you created heat.
 With plenty of jungle in the game, it is pretty easy to ditch any heat you might have.

 The game is pretty easy even on normal with regenerating health.
-Not just that, but health pickups from cabinets seem well placed.
-If you die, you go to the last checkpoint.
+There are also health pickups from cabinets seem well placed.
+If you die, you go to the last checkpoint during a mission.
 Sometimes the checkpoints are further back than you think, but that’s the only thing that really presents a punishment in the game.

 The real downside to the game is that it seems to crash once every few hours back to the desktop.
+This seems to be caused by having decals on in the video settings and another setting, so turning them off prevents the crash.
 Luckily the game has an autosave feature.

 To top all of that off, there is a free Multiplayer MOD that allows every player into one world together for chaos to ensue.
 Is it worth $15?
 Sure…. but it has been on sale before at $2.50.
 Keep that in mind.